KaoushikMurugan/yet-another-better-office-hour-bot/docs/quick_start.rst

    BOB_BOT_TOKEN=[Insert Discord BOT Token here] BOB_GOOGLE_CALENDAR_API_KEY=[Insert Google Calendar API key here]

-6. Create a .json file in the current directory named ``gcs_service_account_key.json`` which you get get from the Google Cloud website.
+6. Create a .json file in the current directory named ``gcs_service_account_key.json`` which you can get from the Google Cloud website.

 7. Create a .json file in the current directory named ``fbs_service_account_key.json`` which you can get from your Firebase Project -> Settings -> Service account.